Start Strong at Duquesne

 • Discounted Movie Tickets

-Phi Eta Sigma is a national honor society whose goal is to encourage and reward academic excellence among freshmen in institutions of higher learning.
+Phi Eta Sigma is a national honor society whose goal is to encourage and reward first-year students with a GPA of 3.5 or higher.
+It's one of the first ways your hard work gets recognized at the college level.

 Michael P. Weber Learning Skills Center